 From professionals and senior officials to technical and manufacturing roles, Kent has a large, skilled workforce.MORE

-From open countryside to bustling towns, Kent is a place to work and live, not simply live to work.
+From open countryside to bustling towns, Kent has so much to offer businesses and their employees.

-From open countryside to bustling towns, Kent is a place to work and live, not simply live to work.MORE
+From open countryside to bustling towns, Kent has so much to offer businesses and their employees.MORE

 From multinationals to start-ups, clusters of like-minded companies operate in a range of industries.